 Once you have the parchment round as centered as possible, use a toothpick to trace around the outside of the parchment into the frosting with a toothpick.

 Once you have your dowels placed, it's time to start stacking.
 We've left the center without a dowel for a reason.
 You do not have to place a center dowel for two-tier cakes unless you want to.
-They aren't as likely to fall as tall tiered cakes.
+They aren't as likely to fall as tall-tiered cakes.

-If you're doing a buttercream cake, you'll need to be careful while stacking the cake to not dent your icing.
+If you're making a buttercream cake, you'll need to be careful while stacking the cake to not dent your icing.
 Using spatulas is one of the best ways to make sure you don't ruin your icing.
 Place the back of the cake down first, make sure you're within your circle guideline, and pull the spatula out toward you while simultaneously allowing the cake to fall gently into place.
 If you see that you're not within your guidelines, you'll want to make a judgment call.